 Discounts range from 20 to 90 percent of the cost of eligible services.
 You can refer to the program's discount matrix for basic information on discount percentages and review information on calculating your discount to find out what your discount would be.

 Note: Schools and libraries can apply on their own or they can form consortia to aggregate demand and thereby negotiate lower prices.
 The entity leading the consortium may or may not be eligible for discounts.

 It is also possible that certain school or library students and/or facilities may also be eligible for discounts:

 If you do not have an entity number (also called a billed entity number or BEN), you will need to obtain one.
 In general, each school and school NIF in a school district and each library outlet/branch and library NIF in a library system must have its own entity number if it will receive discounted services.
-You can submit a question or call us at (888) 203-8100 to obtain entity numbers and to get more information on when they are required.
+Call CSB at the number above if you need assistance with entity numbers.

-Once you have reviewed the information above and obtained an entity number, you can go to Step 1: Technology Planning, to learn how to prepare a technology plan and get it approved.
+Once you have reviewed the information above and obtained an entity number, you can go to Step 1: Competitive Bidding, to learn how to begin the competitive bidding process.